OndatraSQL's execution model

 4. Change detection

-For each model, OndatraSQL determines a run type by comparing the current state against DuckLake snapshot history:
+For each model, OndatraSQL determines a run type by comparing the model’s SQL hash and upstream snapshot state against DuckLake commit history:

 | Run type | Condition |